Travel Advisory for Kingdom of Denmark

 Recommended for Some Travelers

-- Tick-borne encephalitis (TBE) vaccine for those spending time in forested areas, particularly from April to November.
+- Tick-borne encephalitis vaccine for hikers in forested areas

 Visa Information